beginning of content

 How can I reduce my sugar intake?

-You should not avoid sugar altogether.
-Sugar is an important part of a balanced diet and provides your body with the energy it needs.
-Fruit, vegetables, breads and cereals and dairy foods all contain naturally occurring sugars, and are also important sources of:
+You should avoid having too much added sugar in your diet.
+However, you should not avoid sugar altogether.
+Sugar is part of a balanced diet and gives your body the energy it needs.

 Reducing foods high in added sugars

-Many packaged foods and drinks contain large amounts of added sugars.
+Many packaged foods and drinks contain a large amount of added sugar.

-You can also reduce your intake of discretionary foods, such as:
+You can also reduce added sugar in your diet by limiting foods such as:

 Are sugar-free diets OK?

-To ensure a healthy diet, refer to the Australia's Dietary Guidelines.
-These guidelines recommend the amounts of different foods you should eat in a day.
+To make sure you have a balanced diet, use the Australia's Dietary Guidelines.
+These guidelines show the amounts of different foods you should eat in a day.

-If you would like to reduce your sugar intake to improve your health or lose weight, the best thing to do is speak to your doctor or a dietitian.
-They can help you reduce your sugar in a healthy way.
+If you would like to reduce your sugar intake to improve your health or lose weight, speak to your doctor or a dietitian.
+They can help you reduce your sugar intake in a healthy way.

 Are sugar substitutes better for you?